milanaryal/milanaryal.github.io/_posts/2020-14-17-how-to-prevent-google-analytics-data-from-hijacking.md

 8. Select "No" for `Case Sensitive`

-The result should look something like this (*Google Analytics interfaces change periodically*):
+The result should look something like this:

 ![preventing google analytics data from hijacking](/uploads/20201417-google-analytics-filter-domain.png)

+*Note: Google Analytics interface changes periodically*

 <br>